Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: OPTIMIZATION OF DETECTOR RESPONSE

 \section{\boldmath OPTIMIZATION OF DETECTOR RESPONSE}

-After above selection criteria, the signal processes is selected with an efficiency of 22.2\%, where the main lose of the efficiency comes from the effects of tracking selection, secondary vertex fit of $K_{S}$, and the particle identification of leptons.
+After above selection criteria, the signal process is selected with an efficiency of 22.22\%, where the main loss of the efficiency comes from the effects of track selection, reconstruction of $K_{S}$, and the particle identification of leptons.
 These effects correspond to the sub-detectors of inner track, the PID system as well as the MUD.
-By studying the signal-to-background ratios for this process with variation of sub-detector's responses, the requirement of detector design can be optimized accordingly.
-With the help of fast simulation software package, four kinds of detector responses are studied as introduced below:\\
+By studying the signal-to-background ratios in the selection of signal process with variation of sub-detector's responses, the requirement of detector design can be optimized accordingly.
+With the interfaces provided by fast simulation software, four kinds of detector responses can be studied which will be introduced in this section.

 ~{\it a.Tracking efficiency} The tracking efficiency in fast simulation is characterized by two dimensions: transverse momentum $P_{T}$ and polar angle $\cos\theta$, which are correlated with the level of track bending and the hit positions of tracks in the tracker system.
-For low-momentum track ($P_{T}<0.2$~GeV/c), it is hard to reconstruct efficiently due to stronger electromagnetic multiple scattering, electric field leakage, energy loss {\it etc.}.
-However, with different technique in inner track design at STCF, or with advanced track finding algorithm, there is improvement space for reconstruction efficiency of low-momentum track.
+For low-momentum track ($P_{T}<0.2$~GeV/c), it is difficult to reconstruct efficiently due to stronger electromagnetic multiple scattering, electric field leakage, energy loss {\it etc.}.
+However, with different technique of inner track design at STCF, or with advanced track finding algorithm, the reconstruction efficiency of low-momentum track can be improved.

-In this analysis, with the flexible approach to change the response of track reconstruction, the efficiency is scaled in the fast simulation, with a ratio from 1 to 1.4 at low momentum.
-For high momentum track, the efficiency efficiency keeps the same.
-The figure-of-merit, defined by $\frac{S}{\sqrt{S+B}}$, for the optimization of tracking efficiency is shown in Fig.~\ref{trackeff1}, where $S$ denotes signal yields of $\tau\to K_{S}\pi\nu$, and $B$ denotes the backgrounds.
-From Fig.~\ref{trackeff1}, it is found that the efficiency can be significantly improved with an optimization factor of 1.2.\\
+In this analysis, the efficiency is scaled in the fast simulation, with a ratio from 1 to 1.4 for low-momentum tracks, which indicates the increasing of tracking efficiency by a factor of 10\% to 40\%.
+For high-momentum tracks or tracks with efficiency approximate to 100\%, their tracking efficiency keep the same.
+The figure-of-merit for each scale factor of low-momentum tracking efficiency is shown in Fig.~\ref{trackeff1}, defined by $\frac{S}{\sqrt{S+B}}$, where $S$ denotes signal yields of $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$, and $B$ denotes the backgrounds, both normalized to 1~ab$^{-1}$ integrated luminosity.
+From Fig.~\ref{trackeff1}, it is found that the efficiency can be significantly improved with an optimization factor of 1.1 to 1.2.

+In fast simulation, the default tracking efficiency is sampled from the performance of the helium-gas-based cylindrical main drift chamber~\cite{fastsimu}.
+There are several alternative options for the tracker technique, especially for inner track, such as the silicon pixel detector~\cite{silicon} and the micro-pattern gaseous detector~\cite{gaseous}.
+From the current R\&D activities, the tracking efficiency for low-momentum track is expected to fulfill the request from our analysis with these techniques at STCF.